wariorx/aws-certified-developer-associate-notes/31_CiCD.md

 ## CodeDeploy
 * Fully managed deployment service that automates software deployments to various compute services such as EC2, ECS, Lambda, or on-prem servers.
 * Automate software deployments -> Build can be triggered whenever new deployable files along with a configuration `AppSec` (defines actions for CodeDeploy to take) files are dropped in an **S3 bucket or Github repo** in an `archieve` bundle file
+* App sec file must be called `appsec.yml` and be located at the root of the deployment package (often a compressed file)
   * Example ECS AppSec file:
     ```yaml
     version: 0.0